 Over time I’ve seen many changes with tools and techniques and enjoyed exploring many of their capabilities, in particular where they can lead to improvements that help us do our jobs.
 During my career I’ve seen a whole range of approaches, some have worked and stood the test of time others have not.

-One of the most important tools for me during the last 10 years has been Enterprise Architect (EA); it caters for my need to organise information and the relationships that link the stuff in a structured manner, and as such has simplified many tasks.
+One of the most important tools for me has been Enterprise Architect (EA); it caters for my need to organise information and the relationships that link the stuff in a structured manner, and as such has simplified many tasks.
 I’m a self-confessed EA evangelist, not because I’ve been indoctrinated by others but because I’ve found it to be an invaluable tool in many different areas of my work: